 - Browse from ALL campground affiliations (Passport America, KOA, etc.).
 No restrictions like other tools.
 You can also rank your memberships based on what offers the biggest discount.

-- Find campgrounds along your route with integrated ratings from Campground Reviews.
+- Find campgrounds along your route with integrated ratings from RV LIFE Campgrounds.
 The planner has over 17,000 campgrounds and resorts in their database and lists the phone number, address, amenities, and photos.

 - Filter campgrounds to find ones that are pet-friendly, big-rig friendly, 55+ and over, within a price range, etc.